The Social Assistance Summaries series tracks the number of recipients of social assistance (welfare payments) in each province and territory.

 The AISH program provides financial and health-related assistance to eligible adult Albertans with a disability.

-For a person with a disability to be eligible for AISH, they must have a mental or physical impairment that causes substantial limitation in their ability to earn a livelihood and is likely to affect them permanently.
+For a person with a disability to be eligible for AISH, they must have a mental or physical impairment that causes substantial limitation in their ability to earn a livelihood, and is likely to affect them permanently.
 They must also meet criteria for income, assets, age, and residency.

 How many people claim social assistance?